Broadly there are two different types of stone masonry, namely Ashlar Masonry and Rubble Masonry.

 Random Rubble Masonry

-This type of masonry costs moderately low and used for low cost residential buildings and warehouses.
+Random Rubble Masonry uses stones of irregular shapes and sizes.
+This type of masonry costs moderately low and is used for low-cost residential buildings and warehouses.

 Dry Rubble Masonry